woshilapin/kirin/documentation/kirin2nav.md

 # Kirin to Navitia Interface
 ## Overview
 This document describes the realtime feed sent from Kirin to Navitia.
 The exchanged feed is derived from the [GTFS-RT](https://gtfs.org/reference/realtime/v2/) TripUpdate message with some extensions.

 ## Message description
 The realtime feed is defined with relation to the existing static schedule in Navitia.

-Each feed provides realtime information for the complete vehicle journey and overwrites all previous realtime information.
+Each feed provides realtime information for the complete vehicle journey and overwrites all previous realtime information for this vehicle journey.
+No information about a vehicle journey means it stays the same (previous realtime information stays valid).

 In the following, the optional fields that are not provided in the output feed are not specified.
+Required fields not specified are unused, so filled with any format-valid value.

+NB: Every time (date, timestamp, datetime, hour of day) field is expressed in UTC.

 ### FeedHeader
 Field | Type | Description